jbock-java/jbock/README.md

   These correspond to the abstract methods, and can be used to generate usage text.
 * The static method `CurlArguments_Parser.parse(String[] args)`
-  takes the `args` argument from `public static void main(String[] args)`, and returns a sensible implementation of `Curl`.
+  takes the `args` argument from `public static void main(String[] args)`, and returns a corresponding implementation of `CurlArguments`.
   It will throw `IllegalArgumentException` if it cannot make sense of the input.
 * The static method `CurlArguments_Parser.printUsage(PrintStream out, int indent)` prints usage text to `out`.